|

 fundraising.
 There are those who believe one of the primary responsibilities of

-articles you will see about boards and fundraising focus on those 2 sides of
+about boards and fundraising focus on those 2 sides of the coin - whether or

-the coin - whether or not boards should fundraise.
+not boards should fundraise.

-This article won't talk about any of
+This article isn't about whether

-issues.
-We should lose weight, we should quit smoking, we should get more
+lose weight, we should quit smoking, we should get more exercise - but do we do

-exercise - but do we do so just because we are told we should?
-More often than
+so just because we are told we should?

 Therefore, this article will start by